 Introduction

-Arthropod cuticle is a classic object of study by paleontologists, morphologists, cytologists, physiologists and biochemists (Dennell 1947; Richards 1951; Roer & Dillaman 1984; Willis 1999; Locke 2001; Havemann et al. 2008).
+The arthropod cuticle is a classic object of study by paleontologists, morphologists, cytologists, physiologists, and biochemists (Dennell 1947; Richards 1951; Roer & Dillaman 1984; Willis 1999; Locke 2001; Havemann et al. 2008).
 More recently, materials scientists have viewed crustacean cuticle as an example of a time tested natural composite material (Raabe et al. 2005).
 The organic polymer nature of the layered cuticle has been described as a twisted plywood pattern (Bouligand 1972, 1986).
 The mineral contribution to this composite has not been as well elaborated but this detail is now yielding to micro-chemical and physical measurements (Hild et al. 2009; Seidl 2011).
-It is clear that crustaceans combine minerals with organic polymers in their exoskeleton to create an effective durable protective covering for a taxonomic group that has survived hundreds of millions of years invading salt and fresh water as well as land.
-The variety of cuticular composites is able to be studied among 15,000 extant species of Decapods worldwide with a species discovery curve far from flattening out (Martin et al. 2009).
-Arguments exist about the relative importance of calcitic and phosphatic minerals in the evolution of Decapod cuticle structure with controversy over how one could switch between the two (Vega et al. 2005; Buckeridge & Newman 2006).
-We show that the two minerals coexist alongside each other in separate cuticle domains.
-The fresh water and ocean environments in which these composite materials need to survive has recently changed relatively rapidly on an evolutionary time scale due to anthropogenic pressures (Turley et al. 2007; Ries et al. 2009) and we need to evaluate the properties of these vital skeletal organs in the light of those changes and extrapolate to the future.
+It is clear that crustaceans combine minerals with organic polymers in their exoskeleton to create an effective durable protective covering for a taxonomic group that has survived hundreds of millions of years in salt and fresh water as well as land.
+However, the fresh water and ocean environments in which these composite materials need to function has recently changed relatively rapidly on an evolutionary time scale due to anthropogenic pressures (Turley et al. 2007; Ries et al. 2009) and we need to evaluate the properties of these vital skeletal organs in the light of those changes and extrapolate to the future.
 In order to do this extrapolation we need a model of how the cuticle is designed.
-Modeling from a structural engineering point of view Nikolov and coworkers (2010) have computed general cuticular properties by a hierarchical averaging method.
+Modeling from a structural engineering point of view, Nikolov and coworkers (2010) have computed general cuticular properties by a hierarchical averaging method.
 This averaging of properties hides the importance of unique properties of regional specializations.
 Our approach is to focus rather on the importance of diversity of regional properties with the surface properties being most important in a defense against external microbial attack.